DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-04-01-managing-notifications.md

 When asked to select notification frequency, all participants selected ‘Each time a change is made’.

 > “The key thing for me is being able to react to changes that the school partners make as quickly as possible.
-The vast majority won’t need any further action by me as they are within the prior agreements that we have made with our partners, but in the few cases where there may be errors or inaccuracies then I would want to contact the school as soon as possible.”
+The vast majority will not need any further action by me as they are within the prior agreements that we have made with our partners, but in the few cases where there may be errors or inaccuracies then I would want to contact the school as soon as possible.”

 Participants acknowledged the benefit of a daily/weekly/monthly digest and mentioned it could be suitable for some members of their organisation.